Skip to main content

 Remarks

 When the AllowCustomSqlQueries property is set to false, the SqlDataSource cannot be filled with data using custom SQL queries.
-In this case, custom SQL queries will be skipped when calling the SqlDataSource.Fill or SqlDataSource.RebuildResultSchema methods.
+In this case, custom SQL queries are skipped when calling the SqlDataSource.Fill or SqlDataSource.RebuildResultSchema methods.

 Important

-Although the default validation mechanism only allows custom queries containing SELECT statements (except for SELECT INTO clauses), it cannot be considered safe as it does not prevent execution of potentially harmful requests.
-For this reason, we strongly recommend that you implement your own validation logic that permits only execution of specific query kinds.
+The use of custom SQL queries can lead to inadvertent or unauthorized modifications to your data/database structure.
+Although the default validation mechanism only allows custom queries containing SELECT statements (except for SELECT INTO clauses), it cannot be considered safe as it does not prevent the execution of potentially harmful requests.

-Some DevExpress controls also provide the EnableCustomSql property.
+Some DevExpress controls also expose the EnableCustomSql property.
 For example:

-When any of these properties is set to true (and the AllowCustomSqlQueries property is set to false), custom SQL queries can be created and executed only in a Data Source Wizard available in the control.
+When any of these properties is set to true (and the AllowCustomSqlQueries property is set to false), custom SQL queries can be created and executed only by invoking the Data Source Wizard for the corresponding control.

 To access custom SQL queries (CustomSqlQuery) for the specified SqlDataSource, use the SqlDataSource.Queries property.